Do You Have What It Takes?

 When you say you're Man Enough To Be A Girl Scout, you're accepting a challenge.
 You're saying you're willing to 'Man Up' to support your daughter and the daughters of your friends and co-workers.
 When you say you're Man Enough, you're saying you stand behind the Girl Scout mission to help girls become women of courage, confidence and character, even when society says that's not something manly enough to declare publicly.

-Click here to visit the Girl Scouts of the Jersey Shore’s Man Enough to Be A Girl Scout website!
+Click here to register for the Man Enough To Be A Girl Scout program.